The Best Solar Companies: Ultimate Guide

 The Tesla solar roof is a high-end option with not enough installations to have real data to judge it by.
 The cost has skyrocketed, and installation timelines are painfully long.
 Pass on the Tesla solar roof unless you are a die-hard early adopter with tons of cash to spare and can wait months for your solar.

-If you’re looking for a low-priced, attractive, low-profile solar system, and you really want a Tesla PowerWall, then Tesla Energy’s is the best solar company for you!
+If you’re looking for a low-priced, attractive, low-profile solar system and want a Tesla PowerWall, then Tesla Energy is the best solar company for you!

 While SunRun has an installation division, they offer financing through local installers who sell their leases and PPAs and then install the systems.